What Is a Privacy Center and Do You Need One

 salesforce-privacy-center-example

-Salesforce’s privacy center has it all, including links to regional privacy laws, global privacy support, and updates on any changes Salesforce has made to its privacy protocols recently.
+Salesforce’s privacy center has it all, including links to regional privacy laws, global privacy support, and updates on any recent changes to its privacy protocols.

 Additionally, resources like their Trust and Compliance documentation and Data Processing Addendum are easy to find on the page.